jafrajarvy292/davidmodal/README.md

 ```
 The script is run when the page is fully loaded (i.e. DOMContentLoaded).
 The script will look for all elements with a class of `davidmodal` and apply the necessary preparations to them.
 Mainly, it will look for 2 types of elements:
 1. Those elements containing a `davidmodal` class but no href attribute will be prepared such that you'll be able to unhide these elements and have them displayed within a modal window.
 Closing the modal simply hides them again.
 2. Those elements containing a `davidmodal` class with an href attribute will have `click` event listeners added to them.
 When the user clicks these elements/links, an iframe will be created on-the-spot and the contents of the destination URL loaded into it.
-When the user closes the iframe, the iframe is removed entirely from the DOM.
+When the user closes the modal, the iframe is removed entirely from the DOM.
 Clicking the element/link again will once again re-create the iframe and so on.

 This library uses a namespace of `jafrajarvy292` and a class name of `DavidModal`.
 This library uses all static methods, so there will never be a need to create an instance of the class.
 To call any of its methods, you'd use a syntax like the following:
 `jafrajarvy292.DavidModal.showModal(element);`